turtlecoin/turtlecoin-api-docs-site/README.md

 ## Deployment

 This project includes `turtlecoin/turtlecoin-wiki` as a Git submodule.
 A commit to the `master` branch of `turtlecoin/turtlecoin-wiki` sends a webhook to a AWS lamda function.
-The AWS lambda function then triggers a CI run on the `master` branch of this project.
+The AWS lambda function then triggers a CI run on the `turtle-master` branch of this project.
 The CI run fetches the latest `turtlecoin/turtlecoin-wiki` `master`, builds and deploys the site to Github pages.
 These steps can also be done manually.